meteficha/yesod/yesod-persistent-session/README.md

 enjoy the advantages above, just use the same `_ID` session key.

+## Limitations

+  * As we have to fix upfront which persistent backend we'll use, currently we support SQL backends only, such as `persistent-postgresql`.

 ## Background

 Yesod has always support client-side sessions via the